 Under alternative 2, the plovers that forage at Sand Point would experience impacts that are the same as those described under alternative 1 because the level of PWC use is not expected to change.
-Piping plovers that forage near Twelvemile Beach and those that forage and nest near?
-Grand Marais would experience impacts from PWC use that do not currently occur.
+Piping plovers that forage near Twelvemile Beach and those that forage and nest near Grand Marais would experience impacts from PWC use that do not currently occur.
 PWC use in areas east of Sand Point is expected to be very low due to unpredictable wind and wave conditions, but impacts on piping plover cannot be discounted.
-Given the low levels and the short period of PWC use (daytime hours during the summer months), indirect effects on individual piping plovers may occur due to the sensitive nature of this listed species, but the impacts are expected to be small.
+Given the low levels and the short period of PWC use (daytime hours during the summer months), the marginal piping plover habitat, and the 200-foot flat wake zone adjacent to the shoreline, indirect effects on individual piping plovers may occur due to the sensitive nature of this listed species, but the impacts are expected to be small.
 However, because the noise and presence of PWCs could affect piping plovers in areas where PWCs are currently absent, impacts from alternative 2 would be greater than those expected under alternative 1.

-Section 7 Conclusions: Although disturbance of piping plovers during PWC use and onshore recreation by PWC users would be incidental, harassment of federally listed species is considered a take and prohibited under the ESA.
-Overall, this alternative may affect, but is not likely to adversely affect the piping plover.
+Section 7 Conclusions: Based on the analysis above, this alternative may affect, but is not likely to adversely affect the piping plover.
 If the piping plover becomes established at the national lakeshore in the future, mitigating actions could be required to minimize any adverse effect from PWC use.